GagePielsticker/Terraform-Boilerplates/project_base/readme.md

 # Terraform Project Base
 This terraform boilerplate structure was created following google documentation on best practices with terraform.
-Infra should be defined as modules in the modules folder and referenced in the main.tf of each env as needed.
+Infra should be defined as modules in the modules folder and referenced in the main.
+An example of an implementation is `../project_codepipeline/`.